Training Sessions

 How do I get access to ARC computing resources?

-Go to the accounts page of the ARC website, and fill out the account request form.
-Make sure to include details on the software you will be using.
+Go to the accounts page of the ARC website and fill out the corresponding account request form for Turing or Windows Terminal Server access.
+Make sure to include details on the software that you will be using.

 Who do I contact if I am having trouble with ARC resources?